williamhuybui/quizify/README.md

 ## Usage

 1. Enter the text you want to convert into a quiz in the provided input field.
-2. Adjust the quiz parameters, such as the number of questions and difficulty level, as desired.
+2. Adjust the quiz parameters, such as the number of questions  as desired.
 3. Click the "Generate Quiz" button.
 4. Quizify will process the text and generate multiple-choice questions based on the input.
 5. Share the generated quiz with others by providing them with the generated link.